yousefhamza/YHxNetworkManager/README.md

 networkManager.responseSerializer = [YHxJSONResponseSerialzer alloc] init];
 ```

-To issue an HTTP request you can by providing the HTTP verb, URL and the parameters
+To issue an HTTP request you can by providing the HTTP verb, URL and the parameters:

 ```objective-c
 [networkManager makeRequestWithHTTPVerb:@"GET" URL:@"/d1/d2" parameters:nil